Other / mixed grade configuration · Miami, FL

 How many students attend Thena Crowder Early Childhood Diagnostic Special Education C?

 Thena Crowder Early Childhood Diagnostic Special Education C has 69 students enrolled.
-It is a other school in MIAMI, FL.
+It is a special-education school in Miami, FL.

 What is the student-teacher ratio at Thena Crowder Early Childhood Diagnostic Special Education C?